<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Stage 1 - Initial

 Regardless of the organization's size, the initial stage of the cyber risk automation journey is where an organization must comply with some security standard, whether PCI, HIPAA, or CMMC.
-This is doable through spreadsheets or in-house security assessments.
+This process is doable through spreadsheets or in-house security assessments.
 However, as an organization grows, these solutions could be more manageable.
-A platform-based solution is the necessary next step.
 In the initial stage, organizations look to check the compliance box rather than mitigate their overall risk and strengthen their security posture.
-Merely meeting compliance is dangerous as it needs to consider the processes through which risk is mitigated fully - risk is not identified because the organization is only checking if it is compliant.
+Merely meeting compliance is dangerous as it needs to consider the processes through which risk is mitigated fully - risk needs to be identified because the organization is only checking if it is compliant.

 Stage 2 - Developing